 Step One: If you plan on using an image (like I did) to create a free resource library, go ahead and do that now.
 You can always create a quick photo using Canva, PicMonkey, or whatever tool you use.
 Personally, I use Canva because it allows me to create a cute and simple photo in less than one minute.
 Here is how each of my images looked:

-Step Two: Now that you’ve created a logo, you can upload it into the image widget that you created in your resource library.
+Step Two: Now that you’ve created an image, you can upload it into the image widget that you created in your resource library.
 To your text widget, add the text that you want your readers to see.
 It could be your descriptions, why you created your library, or any other information.

 Step Three: Upload your resources into your media library.
 Make sure they are in formats that the media library will recognize (like png, pdf, etc.).